 Before I go on, it’s probably worth pointing out that I’ve never considered myself an artist, even now.
 I merely love DOOM and get a kick out of crafting content for it, regardless of whether it’s levels or textures.

 While I had dabbled in textures starting in 1996, my first released texture contributions came in Gothic DM 2 (May 2, 1998), and Overload DM (August 28, 1998).
 I had contributed textures to Mordeth even earlier, though to this day those remain unreleased.
 Eventually I ended up joining and subsequently leading The Darkening team for episode two, creating what was probably one of the more complete texture sets at the time, at least considering it wasn’t based on assets from other games.
 It was released August 5, 2000, and for the next 18 years this was my last released DOOM project.

 The text file for Darkening E2 stated that using the textures for other maps was not allowed, and I recall having two reasons for this: First, that I wanted this to be exclusive to The Darkening, feeling that that letting others use them would dilute the iconic look.
 But the second reason was that before it was even released, I felt I could do so much better: I didn’t want these textures to be my legacy.
 (They were released as a texture pack for anyone to use much later, as I changed my mind over time.)

-A few weeks after Darkening E2 came out I got a job and moved to Stockholm, Sweden’s capital, leaving the tiny remote town I’d grown up in.
+Darkening E2 was nearly done a year prior to its release but in the summer of 1999 I got a job and moved to Stockholm, Sweden’s capital, leaving the tiny remote town I’d grown up in.
 For then 20 year old me, this massive change provided incredible amounts of distraction and DOOM feel off my priority list.
-But the feeling of wanting to create and release some truly pro level textures lingered.
+Darkening E2 did get released, and while that turned out to be the end of an era for me, the feeling of wanting to create and release some truly pro level textures lingered.